maximumjpeg/maximumjpeg/README.md

 Welcome to my Github Portfolio!
 I am a Full Stack Software Engineer with strong Agile teams and project experience.

-- 🔭 I’m currently working on ... personal Software Engineering projects
+- 🔭 I’m currently working on ...
+AWS Cloud certifications
 - 💬 Ask me about ...
 ThreeJS 🟨
 - 💡  I love to ... fix bugs🪳, design and build interesting Applications 💻, build community 🧱, longboard🛹 and snowboard🏂
 - 💬  Feel free to reach out to me for work opportunities!